 This is what Unibuddy is all about.
 Easing the concerns, fears and worries of prospective students by allowing their peers to ensure them of their college choice.

 Your students want to hear from you!
 And in this time, you can’t overcommunicate.
-Whether it’s via text, email or on social media.
-But whichever channels you are speaking to them, you can’t neglect the personal and 1-1 connections that will have the biggest impact on their decision making.
+Whether it’s via text, email or social media.
+But whichever channels you are speaking to them, you can’t neglect the personal and 1-1 connections that will have the biggest impact on their decision-making.